-It normally takes around 6 hours to travel from Jaisalmer to Jodhpur by train, with the best departure times being 7am or 4.45pm.
+It normally takes around 6 hours to travel from Jaisalmer to Jodhpur by train.
 For more information on how to get between the two cities make sure to read our guide on how to get between Jaisalmer and Jodhpur.

 The best spot to explore in the Blue City is the neighbourhood of Chandpole as this area seems to have the most blue buildings.
 Aside from going in search of the blue, allow yourself to relax a bit for the rest of the day before exploring properly the following day.